cxl-micron-reskit/famfs/markdown/multi-daxdev-roadmap.md

   per-host `/dev/dax*` path.
-- **Phases 4-5 are the plumbing that turns 1-3 into working features.**  Phase 4 wires Phase 1's accumulation helper into logplay so replay records the device list (to `<shadow>/daxdev_table` for the fuse daemon to load; via the kernel ioctl for standalone), and materializes per-secondary `.meta/.superblock.<N>` meta files so the secondary superblocks are accessible just like the primary's `.meta/.superblock` is today.
+- **Phases 4-5 are the plumbing that turns 1-3 into working features.**  Phase 4 wires Phase 1's accumulation helper into logplay so replay records the device list (to per-device `<shadow>/daxdevs/N` files for the fuse daemon to load; via the kernel ioctl for standalone), and materializes per-secondary `.meta/.superblock.<N>` meta files so the secondary superblocks are accessible just like the primary's `.meta/.superblock` is today.